Rajganez/Chat-Application_BackEnd/README.md

 - `GET /search/:id` : Search contacts of the fellow buddies

-- `POST /getchatcontacts` : get chat details of the logged buddy
+- `POST /getbuddies` : get the details of logged buddy

 Group Routes: (`/group`)